 What is a bubble chart?

-In other words, if you’ve had to use multiple bar graphs or scatter plots to share results, you can create a bubble chart to consolidate all of that data.
+In other words, if you’ve had to use multiple bar graphs or scatter plots to share results, you can create a bubble chart to consolidate all of that data and compare data sets.

 If your data includes location, you can use the same elements shown above to create a bubble map, also called a cartogram.
 You’ll essentially lay the standard bubble chart over a geographic map, the x-axis and y-axis becoming the latitude and longitude.